Skip to main content

 Important Parameter Constraint

 The ACT model's n_action_steps must be chunk_size.
-It is recommended to set both to the same value (e.g., both set to 100).
+It is recommended to set both to the same value (e.g., 100).

 Basic Training Command